Baby Sleep Safety: 9 Expert Tips For New And Expecting Parents

 3) Remove Blankets, Pillows, And Toys From The Crib

 To provide your little one with the safest possible rest, keep all toys, pillows, blankets, and crib bumpers out of the crib.
+While cute, all of these could prove to be choking hazards.
 You’ll also want to make sure the bedding is not too loose.

 For safe bedding, choose a tight-fitting bottom sheet (and no top sheet).
 Consider going with a sheet that’s breathable, soft, 100% organic, and tailored to fit a standard-sized crib mattress.

-Since blankets are not recommended to go inside cribs, how can you keep your little one warm enough during the night?
-Simply put them in a sleep sack or wearable blanket.
+Wrap your newborn in a swaddle and put your older baby in a sleep sack or wearable blanket.
 They’ll stay warm and cozy without the risk of getting tangled up in a blanket.

 This is called co-sleeping and it’s not a safe way for your baby to snooze.
 Instead of co-sleeping, the American Academy of Pediatrics recommends room-sharing for at least the first six months of your baby’s life — ideally for the first year.